mvolkmann/blog/src/rust.md

 `main.rs` file which is a simple hello world program.
 When the `--lib` switch is included, the file is `lib.rs` file that contains a simple unit test.

+In Node.js applications can use dependencies listed in their `package.json` file AND also their dependencies recursively.
+However, in Rust applications can only use dependencies listed in their `Cargo.toml` file.
+This has the benefit a dependency can drop one of its dependencies without breaking apps that use it because an application or library must explicitly list all of their dependencies.

 The `cargo run` command builds and runs the project.
 It also downloads dependencies listed in the `Cargo.toml` file,